dotnet/docs/docs/core/diagnostics/available-counters.md

 # Well-known EventCounters in .NET

-The .NET runtime and libraries implement and publish several [`EventCounter`](./event-counters.md) that can be used to identify and diagnose various performance issues.
-This document is a reference on the providers that can be used to monitor these `EventCounters` and their descriptions.
+The .NET runtime and libraries implement and publish several [`EventCounter`](./event-counters.md) counters that can be used to identify and diagnose various performance issues.
+This document is a reference on the providers that can be used to monitor these `EventCounter` counters and their descriptions.

 ## System.Runtime counters